voucherly/voucherly-docs/docs/guides/use-cases/ecommerce/index.md

         If the order cannot be fulfilled or the customer cancels before shipment, use the [Refund Payment API](/api/webapi/refund-payment).
 Voucherly will:
         - Automatically cancel transactions in the `PAID` status.
-        - Refund transactions in the `CONFIRMED` status.
+        - Refund transactions in the `Confirmed` status.
     </>
 </Accordion>